 Here in this home chintzware is having another heyday and afternoon sunlight just brings out each piece’s beauty even more!

-A study in b & w.
+|A study in b & w.

 ~ Sparkle!!! ~

-My sister-in-law Kim bought this dark pink chintz one-cup pour-over for me for Christmas one year.
+One of my other sisters-in-law Kim bought this dark pink chintz one-cup pour-over for me for Christmas one year.
 Perfect for carrying on a small tray to take tea into another room in the house or out-of-doors, it is a fun functional piece!

 Anyone for tea?

 Here is the “Summertime” teapot by House of Claridge.
-In the 1990’s, Gail Claridge created The House of Claridge and asked Royal Winton to reproduce their vintage chintzware prints in new styles that she designed.
+In the 1990’s, Gail Claridge created The House of Claridge and asked Royal Winton to reproduce their vintage chintzware prints in new china styles that she designed.

 Did you spot the oops?